 COVID-19 has shown us how fragile our supply chains can be.
 Utah is home to vibrant agricultural producers and critical minerals.
 We should continue to responsibly develop and utilize our state’s natural resources.

 Additionally, COVID-19 has shown that our rural counties do not have the EMS and public health resources they need to support their burgeoning tourism economies.
-If the federal government and the public users of federal land are unwilling to fund the infrastructure required to maintain them, then we need to rethink the system.
+We need to do a better job at ensuring that economic development from public lands flows to rural communities that rely on utilization of public lands.

 Jon Huntsman and Michelle Kaufusi’s Governor campaign is powered by you.